Preventing Warehouse & Distribution Center Impacts To Neighborhoods

 - Assess the proposal for additional impacts.
 The CEDS Project Impact Assessment Checklist simplifies this task.

 - Research the decision-making history of the body required to approve the project.
 The goal is to identify factors that prompted past denials.
-These past examples will help you to increase the likelihood of a denial by structuring your case to show similar factors exist.
+These past examples will help increase the likelihood of a denial by structuring your case to show similar factors exist.

-- Identify issues likely to generate the widespread public support frequently needed to prompt decision-makers to deny approval for fatally-flawed projects or condition an approval in ways that resolve your concerns via the Equitable Solutions identified in Step 3 above, and
+- Identify issues likely to generate the widespread public support frequently needed to prompt decision-makers to deny approval for fatally-flawed projects or condition an approval in ways that resolve your concerns via the Equitable Solutions identified in Step 3 above,

 The analysis can usually be completed within two weeks of receiving a retainer.
 About half the time the analysis is the only thing our clients need pay for to win.